Ritesh2006VLSI/Traffic-Light-Using-FSM-in-Verilog/README.md

 --

-\##Minimum Green Time
+## Minimum Green Time

--To ensure safe traffic operation
+- To ensure safe traffic operation

--The GREEN signal remains active for a minimum duration
+- The GREEN signal remains active for a minimum duration

--Pedestrian requests are ignored until the minimum green time is satisfied
+- Pedestrian requests are ignored until the minimum green time is satisfied

--This prevents unsafe immediate transitions after vehicles begin moving.
+- This prevents unsafe immediate transitions after vehicles begin moving.

 --

-\##Pedestrian Button Handling
+## Pedestrian Button Handling

--A pedestrian request button allows users to request a crossing
+- A pedestrian request button allows users to request a crossing

--Requests are evaluated only after minimum green time
+- Requests are evaluated only after minimum green time

--FSM transitions follow: GREEN → YELLOW → RED
+- FSM transitions follow: GREEN → YELLOW → RED

-\-Pedestrians are allowed to cross during RED
+- Pedestrians are allowed to cross during RED

-\-The button requests a transition but does not force an immediate change.
+- The button requests a transition but does not force an immediate change.

 --

-\##WALK / DON’T WALK Signals
+## WALK / DON’T WALK Signals

--Pedestrian signals are derived directly from vehicle signal states
+- Pedestrian signals are derived directly from vehicle signal states

--WALK signal is active during RED
+- WALK signal is active during RED

--DON’T WALK signal is active during GREEN, YELLOW, and emergency conditions
+- DON’T WALK signal is active during GREEN, YELLOW, and emergency conditions

--No additional FSM states are introduced for pedestrian control.
+- No additional FSM states are introduced for pedestrian control.

 --

-\##Emergency Vehicle Priority
+## Emergency Vehicle Priority

--An emergency input provides highest priority operation
+- An emergency input provides highest priority operation

--Forces GREEN output immediately
+- Forces GREEN output immediately

--Overrides normal FSM output behavior
+- Overrides normal FSM output behavior

--FSM state and internal timing logic remain unchanged
+- FSM state and internal timing logic remain unchanged

--Normal operation resumes once the emergency signal is deasserted
+- Normal operation resumes once the emergency signal is deasserted

--This ensures safe and predictable behavior during emergency scenarios.
+- This ensures safe and predictable behavior during emergency scenarios.

 ---

-\###Tools Used
+### Tools Used

--Verilog HDL
+- Verilog HDL

--Vivado Simulator
+- Vivado Simulator

 ---

-\###Author
+### Author

 Ritesh Kumar